-April 15th, 7:30 p.m. at our training facility.
-Make sure to bring your favorite dish for the Awards potluck dinner.
+June 16th, 7:30 p.m. at our training facility.
 Individuals interested in dog sports, pet therapy and training are welcome to attend.

 Our Winter Obedience and Rally trials were held at the South Plains Fairgrounds in the Merchants Building, Saturday and Sunday, February 22nd and 23rd, 2014.
 As always, it was a great!
 Congrats to all the members that came out winners.

 Joann Neal has a lot to be proud of this year.
 At the end of the 2013 reporting year for AKC’s Owner-Handled Series in breed competition, Tush ranked #1 Poodle (all varieties) and #8 in ALL-BREED competition in the U.S. Congrats to this dynamic duo!

 Our annual November Agility trials went well and a big thank you goes out to all that helped make it another success!

 The 16th annual Kid's Art Show at the Dog Show was another success.
 Thanks goes to all the kids at Southcrest Christian School for all the hard work.
 Below are the winners: